whisthq/monitor-webserver/README.md

 3. Install everything by typing `pip install -r requirements.txt`.
 Make sure you're in the virtual environment when doing this.
 4. Import the environment variables into your computer by typing `heroku config -s --app fractal-monitor-server >> .env`.
 5. Type `python monitor.py` to start the monitor locally.
--->

-# Run on Heroku
+## Run on Heroku

 `https://git.heroku.com/fractal-monitor-server.git`

 To push to the Heroku servers, you’ll first need to set up the Heroku CLI on your computer.

 First, add the Heroku server as a remote: `heroku git:remote -a fractal-monitor-server`.
-You will need to be added as a collaboartor for the fractal-monitor-server Heroku app.
+You will need to be added as a collaborator for the fractal-monitor-server Heroku app.
 Contact Ming, Phil or Jonathan to be added.

 To push to the server, first make sure you’re in your own branch, then type `git add .`, then `git commit -m “{COMMIT_MESSAGE}”`, then finally `git push heroku {YOUR_BRANCH_NAME}:master`.
 If you get a git pull error, git pull by typing `git pull heorku master` to pull from Heroku or `git pull origin master` to pull from Github.